FlowFuse/flowfuse/docs/user/devices.md

 ### Listen Port

 By default Node-RED will listen to port `1880`.
-The device agent has a flag to change this behaviour and listen on another port of choosing: `--port`.
+The device agent has a flag to change this behaviour and listen on another port of choosing: `-p/--port`.
 This can be useful for custom firewall rules, or when running multiple device agents on the same machine.